fukamachi/cl-dbi/README.markdown

 * commit [conn]
 * rollback [conn]
 * ping [conn] =&gt; T or NIL
-* row-count [conn] =&gt a number of rows modified by the last executed INSERT/UPDATE/DELETE
+* row-count [conn] =&gt; a number of rows modified by the last executed INSERT/UPDATE/DELETE
+* free-query-resources [query] free resources associated with a prepared query (this is required only for sqlite3 driver at the moment)

 ## Creating a new driver